-Legal Nurse Consultants ( LNC), provide support to attorneys in medically-related litigation cases and medical-legal areas; such as personal injury, product liability, medical negligence, toxic torts, workers’ compensation, risk management, and fraud and abuse.
+Legal Nurse Consultants (LNC) provide support to attorneys in medically-related litigation cases and medical-legal areas; such as personal injury, product liability, medical negligence, toxic torts, workers’ compensation, risk management, fraud, and abuse.

 LNC’s serve as the liaison between the legal and medical disciplines and are consulted due to their expertise in nursing and healthcare.

 The main role of the LNC is to evaluate, analyze, and provide informed opinions on the delivery of health care and the resulting outcomes.

 The LNC are utilized to assist in the following areas: